Answers on Aging Resource Guide

 Larimer County Office on Aging (LCOA) Annual Report

-The LCOA published its first annual report for the fiscal year 2011/2012 in the Fall of 2012.
+The LCOA published its third Annual Report for the fiscal year 2014/2015 in the Fall of 2015.
 This report shows the sources and amounts of funding the LCOA receives and how the funds are utilized to support older adults in Larimer County.
-Review the Larimer County Office on Aging Annual Report for Fiscal Year 2011-12.
+Review the Larimer County Office on Aging Annual Report for Fiscal Year 2015-16.

 CASOA (Community Assessment Surveys for Older Adults)